f4taal/f4taal.github.io/content/posts/2024/2024-01-25-HTB-Diagnostic-CTF-Challenge-Writeup.md

 ## Diagnostic

 This challenge tests the knowledge of forensics,,tit's available on Hack the Box in forensic category,

 **step 1**

-Download the file by pasting the IP on the browser, open the file (diagnostic.doc) you can analyze the file by using *oleid* and *oleobj* tool, This tool is used to analyze such documents to check what they contains, and the relationship between the two.
+Download the file by pasting the IP on the browser, open the file (diagnostic.doc) you can analyze the file by using *oleid* and *oleobj* tool, oleobj is a Python script and module to parse OLE objects and files stored into various MS Office file formats (doc, xls, ppt, docx, xlsx, pptx, etc)

 ![image](https://github.com/f4taal/f4taal.github.io/blob/main/static/img/Diagnostic/diagnostic3.png)

 **Step 2**

 Paste the link on the webbrowser, and the page was empty so i decided to inspect,I found a script content,

 ![image](https://github.com/f4taal/f4taal.github.io/blob/main/static/img/Diagnostic/diagnostic4.png)

    it's so interesting'
 Now copy the content and paste it to the text editor of your choice, i used SCITE,

 ![Image](https://github.com/f4taal/f4taal.github.io/blob/main/static/img/Diagnostic/diagnostic%205.png)